Joji – Piss In The Wind (Album Review)

 3. LOVE YOU LESS

-The line “If I love you less, will you love me more?” cuts straight to the core of insecurity and longing.
-It perfectly captures the quiet desperation of loving someone who only values you when you’re halfway gone.
-It’s subtle, painful, and painfully relatable.
+The line “If I love you less, will you love me more?” cuts straight to the core of insecurity and longing, capturing the quiet desperation of caring for someone who only values you when you’re halfway gone.
+The track is subtle, painful, and deeply relatable.

 2. Piece of You